Riding the Delhi Metro: the Best Way to Get Around

 The location of the women’s carriage is easy to spot on the platform, just look for the bright pink sign with flowers.

 If you’re a man and you find yourself in a carriage with all pink seats, you’re in the women’s carriage.
-Just walk through the carriage to the next one as quickly as possible.
-If you’re a foreigner you’ll probably be forgiven, but if you’re an Indian man who should know better, you will be harshly redirected and scolded by the female passengers.
+Walk through the carriage to the next one as quickly as possible.

 As a female I have always felt completely safe riding the Delhi metro, another reason it’s the best way to get around Delhi.